 If kids do not play and enjoy their childhood, they will not be able to enjoy studying in classrooms too.
 Without this enjoyment there will be no real engagement and learning will not be effective.
 Hence it becomes imperative to mark a separate time for studying and other activities.

-Students care about learning new things and also to top the class.
-Students generally make a sincere effort in studying and scoring well.
+Students care about learning new things and aim to top the class.
+They generally make a sincere effort in studying and scoring well.
 It is parents who fail to either understand them or pay enough attention.

 Only when a student finds the task invincible that he shifts his focus away from it and focuses on something else.
 It is the responsibility of parents and teachers to support students in understanding the subjects and learn efficiently.
 They should not just point to the poor performance or pressurize them to get good scores.

-A teacher plays a major role in nation building through their efforts on students.
+A teacher plays a major role in nation-building through their efforts on students.
 The task requires a lot of subtlety in understanding the psychology of a child and handling him accordingly.
 The task looks simple enough from outside but try spending a day in kindergarten and you will know the challenges.

-The subtle work of teacher has to be done in parallel with providing subject knowledge which itself is a big challenge.
-As per a research, teachers make more than 1300 decisions in one day and teaching is one of the most cognitively demanding works.
+The subtle work of teachers has to be done in parallel with providing subject knowledge which itself is a big challenge.
+As per research, teachers make more than 1300 decisions in one day and teaching is one of the most cognitively demanding works.
 They are second to air traffic controllers which explains everything.

 Parents and teachers should sit with them and explain how to use these technologies properly.
 Most importantly how do they work, their application and the improvisation they can think of.

-Parents feel that in big batches their student may not be able to get better education.
+Parents feel that in big batches their students may not be able to get a better education.
 The learning does not get divided among students when a teacher teaches and instead it is available in the same manner to everyone.